pteich/clai/README.md

 # CLAI - AI Assistant for CLI Commands

-CLAI is an AI assistant for command line commands.
-It is designed to help users to find commands more efficiently.
+CLAI is an AI assistant for CLI commands.
+It is designed to help users to work with CLI commands more efficiently.
 How often do you struggle to remember how to execute a specific command?
 Or what the right flags and arguments are?
-Just write in natural language what you want to do, and CLAI will try to find the right command.
+Just write in natural language what you want to achieve, and CLAI will try to find the right command.

-It takes into account your current shell and OS to provide the most relevant commands.
+It takes into account your current shell and operating system to provide the most relevant commands.
 However, you can also specify a different shell and OS to target a different environment.

 ## Examples